PaulJenkin/PS4RaspberryPi/README.md

 **Changes on V4**
 1. Using buildroot to create Embedded OS
-2. Use Two micro usb cable for no wait time loads instantaneously, work with one cable on data port as well
+2. Use Two micro usb cable for no wait time loads instantaneously, works with one cable on data port as well

 **Implementation Notes**: